Manual Medical Review Process for Therapy Claims

 Medicare Part B Services

-The mandate requires any therapy claims for combined speech-language pathology and physical therapy that reach $3,700 to be reviewed for medical necessity.
+MACRA modified the MMR process to target claims that exceed the threshold rather than each claim above the threshold, as was previously required.
+It also prohibited the use of Recovery Audit Contractors (RACs) to conduct the reviews.
 The $3,700 threshold includes the total allowed charges for services furnished by independent practitioners and all institutional services under Medicare Part B (i.e., hospital outpatient departments, skilled nursing facilities, critical access hospitals).

-The manual medical review applies to all Part B outpatient therapy settings, including:
+The manual medical review could apply to all Part B outpatient therapy settings, including:

 - Private practice—therapy and/or physician offices